Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Background

 \section{Background}

-In this section, we establish the mathematical foundations necessary for our main results.
-We begin with essential topological concepts, then introduce vector bundles and their characteristic classes, focusing on the first Stiefel--Whitney class, which detects orientability.
+In this section, we give the mathematical foundations necessary for our main results.
+We begin with essential topological concepts, then turn to characteristic classes of vector bundles, focusing on the first Stiefel--Whitney class, which detects orientability.